danrlu/nextflow_cheatsheet/README.md

 - Extremely useful for troubleshooting and optimize resources.
 - `dag.enabled = true` will draw a flowchart for the pipeline.
 Needs graphviz installed.

-### File paths in Singularity with Docker container
-- It's sometimes tricky to get Nextflow to find the files in a Docker container and below info is from trial and error.
-- In config, use `singularity.autoMounts = true` OR `singularity.runOptions = '-B /projects/b1042'` to mount the local file paths into the container.
-- Then:
-  - run Nextflow in the folder where the main.nf is (so ${workflow.projectDir} points to the right place)
-  - specify absolute file paths in a parameter and append it into the file channels.